ExodusMovement/haraka/README.md

 <Behavior
   ref={this.box}
   state={[
-    { backgroundColor: 'gray' }, // state 0
+    { opacity: 1 }, // state 0, or just `{}` since the default opacity is 1
-    { backgroundColor: 'green' }, // state 1
+    { opacity: 0.5 }, // state 1
-    { opacity: 0.5 }, // state 2
+    { rotate: '45deg' } // state 2
-    { rotate: '45deg' } // state 3
+    { translateX: 10, translateY: 10 } // state 3
+    { scale: 1.1 } // state 4
   ]}
 />

 // ..

-this.box.current.goTo(1) // animates box's backgroundColor from gray to green this.box.current.goTo(2) // animates the opacity of the -now- green box from 1 to 0.5 this.box.current.goTo(3) // rotates the faded green box 45 degrees, starting from 0
+this.box.current.goTo(1) // animates the opacity of the box from 1 to 0.5
+this.box.current.goTo(2) // rotates the faded box 45 degrees
+this.box.current.goTo(3) // move the tilted faded box right and down by 10 points this.box.current.goTo(4) // scale the shifted tilted faded box by a factor of 1.1

-this.box.current.goTo([1, 2, 3]) // plays a sequence of behavior states, colorize then fade then tilt
+this.box.current.goTo([1, 2, 3, 4]) // plays a sequence of behavior states

 // or use the declarative API instead of `goTo()`
 <Behavior currentState={0} />